ryssbowh/craft-themes/DEVELOPERS.md

 ## Eager loading (Pro)

-By default, when a layout is rendered it will eager load every field it contains.
+When a view mode is rendered the eager load map will be built to eager load every visible field.
+The map will also contain nested view modes fields (displayers that render other layout/view mode) and assets transforms.
+This map will be stored in cache.

+This cache will be cleared when clearing displayer caches : `./craft clear-caches/themes-displayer-cache`

+Eager loading cache is enabled when displayer cache is enabled and will be flushed when view modes are saved.

-This could be changed by creating the `config/themes.php` file :
+Eager loading could be changed by creating the `config/themes.php` file :

 ```
 <?php